haydenheroux/strfmt/README.md

  - Numerals remain as their original value

 Punctuation is replaced by underscores.
- - Punctuation at either the head or tail is removed
+ - Punctuation at either the head or last is removed
  - All other non-alphanumeric characters become underscores
  - Multiple unbroken underscores become one underscore